 Violet watched his lordship toss back his champagne.
 His cheeks were flushed and there was an air of excitement about him, or suppressed emotion, that she’d not noticed before.

 Violet shook her head when he reached for the bottle on the bedside drawers and tried to top up her glass.
-“And what have you escaped, my lord?
+“And what have you escaped, my Lord?
 A marauding tiger?
 The firing squad?”
-She tried to sound relaxed as she ran her forefinger over the smooth surface of the white chequer she was waiting to move once it was her turn.
+She tried to sound relaxed as she ran her forefinger over the smooth surface of the white piece she was waiting to move once it was her turn.
 She could see an opportunity that she suspected he’d missed.

 “Not quite, though, either way, my fate would have been equally unhappy.”
-Lord Belvedere leaned over, picked up his black, and neatly moved to take three of her checkers.
+Lord Belvedere leaned over, picked up his black, and neatly moved to take three of her pieces.
 “You thought I’d missed that, my love.
 But I’m not so stupid.
 Nor are you, for that matter.”
-Then, in a more robust tone, “I was to have got married tonight.
+Then, in a more robust tone, “I was to have been married tonight.
 Can you believe it, but three hours ago I was all dressed up and standing at the altar in my very finest.”

 “You were to have been…married?”
 Violet felt her first flush of panic for the evening as she tried to discern if the beautiful…naked…man before her was in earnest.

 Sensing her discomfort, he patted her wrist.
 “I waited at the altar for more than an hour for the wretched female.”
 For the first time this evening he looked grim.
 “Lord, I certainly had everyone’s sympathy by the time we all realised the game was over.”